 League City Domestic Violence Lawyer

-Understanding Domestic Violence in League City, Texas
+Understanding Intimate Partner Violence in League City, Texas

+Domestic violence can take many forms, including physical, sexual, emotional, economic, psychological, and technological actions or threats of actions.
 The term “domestic violence” is a broad term that refers to different forms of family violence or intimate partner violence that can occur.
 When these allegations come up in a family law case, they can include any verbal, emotional, or physical behavior that may be understood as abuse.
+Anyone can be a victim of domestic violence, regardless of age, race, gender, sexual orientation, faith, or class, and it affects people of all socioeconomic backgrounds and education levels.
+Incidents of domestic abuse are rarely isolated and usually escalate in frequency and severity.
+Physical and sexual assaults, or threats to commit them, are the most apparent forms of domestic abuse.
 Under the Texas Penal Code, criminal defense charges are typically charged as assaultive offenses against a spouse.
-Call us today for your free initial consultation to build a customized plan today!

 Domestic Violence is a Significant Public Health and Safety Concern